 The symptoms are generally mild and many patients may not realize that they have the syndrome, and/or they are not particularly bothered by it.

 Treatment for Frey’s Syndrome

-Frey’s Syndrome is primarily treated with Botox injections, which is effective, but it must be repeated every 4 to 6 months.
+Frey’s syndrome is primarily treated with Botox injections, which is effective, but must be repeated every 4 to 6 months.

-Patients can also apply anti-perspirant to the skin, which can reduce the perspiration, but does not reduce the flushing to the skin.
+Patients can also apply anti-perspirant to the skin, which can reduce the perspiration but does not reduce flushing on the skin.

 Many patients have such mild symptoms that they choose to do nothing.